keithalewis/math/apl.md

 We take a purely functional view so no side effects are allowed and data cannot be mutated.
 Similar to Everett's many-world interpretation, this makes it easy to reason about programs mathematically, but can be hard on computers computationally.
-Using lazy evaluation, lenses, and other implementation techniques can help with that.
+Using lazy evaluation, [optics](optics.html), and other implementation techniques can help with that.

 ## Set